-This DIY mop head gnome in gray and white came together so quickly and is a fun upcycled jar craft.
+These DIY mop head gnomes came together so quickly and are a fun craft project.
 I had intended to make a gnome with a white mop head, but I found the gray and white one instead and I loved it!
 Let’s make one!

 This neutral gnome color will be so easy to decorate for any season.
 DIY Christmas mop head gnomes are so popular so you could add some Christmas decor items to his hat.
-Here’s how to make a gnome out of a mop.
+Here’s how to make a gnome out of a mop head.

 - Glass jar or vase